-At WSU, we have implemented various prevention, awareness, and educational programs and initiatives to address these issues.
-Below are some of the programs currently offered at WSU:
+At Wright State University, we have implemented various prevention, awareness, and educational programs and initiatives to address these issues.
+Below are some of the programs currently offered at Wright State:

 Mosaic Learning Program: This online learning program is designed to teach all employees how to identify, address, and prevent:

 - Workplace discrimination, harassment, and retaliation